Jaydeemourg/DeepRL_Continuous_Control/Project_report.md

 #### Network architecture

-Two deep neural networks cpmprising of Actor Critic models are used;
+Two deep neural networks comprising of Actor Critic models are used;

 The Actor Network receives as input 33 variables representing the state size, with two hidden layers each with 256 and 128 nodes. i used ReLU activation functions on the hidden layers and tanh on the output layers and generate output of 4 numbers representing the predicted best action for that observed state.
 That means, the Actor is used to approximate the optimal policy π deterministically.